-Briefing -The team knew more about Chee's expectation on her own career paths.
+The team knew more about Chee's expectation on her own career paths.
 Then discussed together about her ideal lifestyle and career planning.
-That has expand Chee's imagination on jobs and career during the visit and linked high quality open-source resources to her.

-Purpose -Solidifying professional relationship with the clients(Chee and Lam). -Resources linking based ontakeaways of the psychological assessment report and the collected information of her planning career.
+Resources linking based on takeaways of the psychological assessment report and the collected information of her planning career.

 Work-related injury body check-up

-Chee has worked in the position for 9 days.
-But she did not be arranged to do any types of health appraisal.
+Chee had worked in the position for 9 days.
+But she had not undergone any type of health appraisal.
 Referring to the COC from the brand, other counterpart brands and Responsible Buisness Alliance(RBA), the examinations are compulsory.
-To find out whether Chee's physical condition has impaired due to the 9 days' work, Inno urged brand F and factory K to confirm the occupational safety and health examinations were conducted.
+To find out whether Chee's physical condition had impaired due to the 9 days of work, Inno urged brand F and factory K to confirm the occupational safety and health examinations were conducted.
 Fortunately, all the physical indicators were all good.

 Psychological resources connecting and support

 Chee thought her brother suffered from depression, so she bought a lot of books related to psychology and counselling, expecting she could make some changes in this situation.
-The team grasped this clue and asked Chee whether she wanted to do a counsellor for herself for this great pressure.
+The team understood this situation and asked Chee whether she needed a counsellor for herself due to this great pressure.
 Chee said yes and then it was brand F's turn to make the decision.
 In the past, when brands and factories address child labour cases, mental health was rarely included in the plan.
-Therefore, at the beginning, brand F thought psychological support was completely unnecessary and to provide this was out of their duty when addressing this case.
+Therefore, Therefore, in the beginning, brand F thought psychological support was completely unnecessary and to provide this was beyond their duty while addressing this case.
 Factory K also believed that offering legal and compliant financial compensation and additional training subsidies had fulfilled its responsibilities.
 The team explained the importance and necessity of psychological support repeatedly, and finally brand F agreed to pay for the first psychological support with the evaluation function.